Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 ### Run pyright

-We pin the version of pyright to version [1.1.287](https://github.com/microsoft/pyright).

 Note that pyright requires that node is installed.
 The command-line [wrapper package](https://pypi.org/project/pyright/) for pyright will check if node is in the `PATH`, and if not, will download it at runtime.

 To run pyright on your library, run the tox pyright env at the package level: